General Degree Requirements

 Master of Architecture

-For the degree of Master of Architecture, the student must have satisfactorily completed a program of study of at least 282 units of graduate subject credit and a thesis, both acceptable to the Department of Architecture.
+For the degree of Master of Architecture, the student must have completed satisfactorily a program of study of at least 282 units of graduate subject credit and a thesis, both acceptable to the Department of Architecture.
 The program requires three and one-half academic years of residence.
 Advanced entry may be considered for students with a pre-professional bachelor’s degree in architecture.
-The degree requirements for students pursuing advanced entry will depend on the student academic experience and waived requirements, but will be no less than two and one-half years of residence, as well as satisfactory completion of 134 units of graduate subject credit and a thesis, both acceptable to the Department of Architecture.
+The degree requirements for students pursuing advanced entry will depend on the student academic experience and waived requirements, but will be no less than two and one-half years of residence, as well as satisfactory completion of 164 units of graduate subject credit and a thesis, both acceptable to the Department of Architecture.

 Master of Applied Science